VonHeikemen/devlog/content/tools/using-netrw-vim-builtin-file-explorer.md

 - `Leader dd`: Will open Netrw in the directory of the current file.
 - `Leader da`: Will open Netrw in the current working directory.

+#### Navigation

-Now we move on to the keymaps for Netrw itself.
-Unfortunately we don't have a direct way to asign a keymap.
+Unfortunately we don't have a direct way to asign a keymap in Netrw.
 We can still have them but it does requires a few steps.

-Netrw is a plugin that defines its own filetype, so we are going to use that in our advantage.
-What we are going to do is place our keymaps inside a function and create an `autocommand` that call this function everytime vim opens a filetype `netrw`.
+Netrw is a plugin that defines its own filetype, so we are going to use that to our advantage.
+What we are going to do is place our keymaps inside a function and create an `autocommand` that calls it everytime vim opens a filetype `netrw`.

 ```vim
 function!
 NetrwMapping()